DLR-RM/RAFCON/doc/gui_guide.rst

 Semantic Editor widget
 """"""""""""""""""""""

-In this widget the semantic data of a state is shown in a tree like data structure.
+In this widget the semantic data of a state is shown and can be edited in a tree like data structure.